-The ETHS Health Center is a partnership between NorthShore University HealthSystem, Evanston Township High School, and the Evanston Department of Health and Human Services with funding from the Illinois Department of Public Health.
+The ETHS Health Center is a school-based health center, which is different and separate from the ETHS Nurses Office.
+The Health Center is made possible by a partnership between NorthShore University HealthSystem, Evanston Township High School, and the Evanston Department of Health and Human Services, with additional funding from the Illinois Department of Public Health.
 Health Center staff are employees of NorthShore University HealthSystem.

 Parent Involvement & Student Confidentiality

-Parents or legal guardians sign a consent form giving permission for their student to access services at the ETHS Health Center.
+Parents or legal guardians sign a consent form giving permission for their student to access services at the ETHS Health Center (consent form in Spanish).
 Students 18 years old and older can consent to all medical services on their own.
 In accordance with Illinois state laws, there are some instances when minor students may be seen without parent/guardian consent (see Consent by Minors Medical Procedures Act, 410 ILCS 210 Section 4).

 ETHS Health CenterMain: (847) 424-7265Fax: (847) 492-5809Ida Joyce Sia, BSN, RNLead RNDirect: 847-424-7266Office Location H101The Access Center

 24-Hour Crisis Line